-If a tissue specimen needs to be obtained from a lung tumor, a doctor may do a needle biopsy.
-After anesthetizing the skin, a doctor, often using chest computed tomography (CT) or ultrasonography for guidance, directs a biopsy needle into a tumor and obtains cells or a small piece of tissue to be sent to the laboratory for analysis.
+A needle biopsy of the lung may be done if a tissue specimen needs to be obtained from a lung tumor.
+After anesthetizing the skin, a doctor, often using chest computed tomography Chest Imaging (CT) or ultrasonography Chest Imaging for guidance, directs a biopsy needle into a tumor and obtains cells or a small piece of tissue to be sent to the laboratory for analysis.
 If a lung infection is suspected, tissue can also be sent for culture (a procedure in which a tissue sample is placed in a container containing nutrients and the container is observed to detect bacterial growth).